 How much will you have to contribute?

-The level of pension contributions will be phased in over time to help employers and individuals adjust.
 Where a worker is automatically enrolled in a defined contribution (DC) scheme or NEST (the National Employment Savings Trust), there will be a minimum contribution of 8 per cent of qualifying earnings, of which the employer must pay a minimum of 3 per cent.
 If the employer chooses to pay the minimum 3 per cent, the worker will pay 4 per cent, with a further 1 per cent paid as tax relief by the government.
-Qualifying earnings are earnings between £5,876 and £45,000.
+Qualifying earnings are earnings between £6,240 and £50,000.

 - Comply with the law when providing goods and services